Conquer Corsica: A Beginner’s Guide to the GR20 (Route Info, Tips & What to Expect)

 Stage 6: Ciottulu di i Mori to Manganu

-Distance: 24 kilometers
+Distance: 24 km

-Elevation Loss/Gain: + 920 m / – 1300 m
+Elevation Gain/Loss: +920 m / –1300 m

-Average Time to Hike: 8 hours
+Average Time: 8 hours

 The longest stage of the entire GR20 runs 24 kilometers through pine forests, alongside rivers, across meadows, and toward a stunning high glacial lake, Lac de Nino.
 Before arriving at the lake, you’ll run into Castel di Vergio, another great spot to resupply before you keep climbing.

-Up at Lac de Nino, semi-wild horses graze in the wide-open uplands, adding to the magic that many hikers report feeling when hiking this stage.
 The lake itself is a perfect spot to take a long break before your final stretch of open meadows that will land you right in the Manganu refuge.

 Stage 7: Manganu to Petra Piana

-Distance: 8.5 kilometers
+Distance: 8.5 km

-Elevation Loss/Gain: + 830 m / – 600 m
+Elevation Gain/Loss: +830 m / –600 m

-Average Time to Hike: 6.5 hours
+Average Time: 6.5 hours

 While this stage is short, it still packs a big punch.
 The trail starts off with a steep climb from Manganu up toward the Brèche de Capitellu, a skinny mountain pass that gives you stunning views of two glacial lakes nestled down below.
-The view of Capitellu and Melu is one of the more iconic snapshots along the entire trail, and you’re unlikely to forget the dazzling lakes below you.

 A steep and quite technical descent leads you to the small Piana refuge.
 This is a popular spot for folks to take a longer rest and simply enjoy being out in the wild nature of Corsica.